Skip to navigation menu

 All of the above

-6. It's estimated that 3% to 7% of American school children have attention deficit/hyperactivity disorder (ADHD).
-Which of these famous people is thought to have had the condition?
+6. It's estimated that about 9% of American children ages 3 to 17 have attention deficit/hyperactivity disorder (ADHD).
+Which of these are treatments for ADHD?

 You didn't answer this question.